LuanEdCosta/react-node-realtime-chat/README.md

 ## :rocket: What I Learned With This Project

 1. Socket.io is a very easy and powerful library.
 When you understand how it works everything become easy.
-2. React + Node + TypeScript is a powerful stack.
+2. The combination of React + Node + TypeScript is very powerful and productive.

 ## :information_source: How To Use